GreptimeTeam/docs/docs/nightly/en/user-guide/clients/http-api.md

 - The API endpoint is `/v1/sql`.
 - The authentication header is optional.
 For more information, refer to the [Authentication](#authentication) section.
-- The SQL statement should be included in the body of the request.
+- The SQL statement should be included in the body of the request as `sql` parameter.
 - The `db` parameter in the URL is optional and specifies the database to use.
 The default value is `public`.

 You can also use the HTTP API to execute other SQL statements.